UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 (25, 10)
 ```

-Breaking up this code it just means "From our dataframe that we saved as
+Breaking up this code it just means “From our dataframe that we saved as
-`df` tell me the `columns`/`shape`.
+`df` tell me the `columns`/`shape`”.

 Notes: Script here.